 If you need to implement a DoCRA process from the ground up and to design the risk treatment safeguard, the DoCRA Risk Assessments solution can help.

 HALOCK’s Duty of Care Risk Assessments support our clients’ needs to comply with regulations such as the HIPAA Security Rule, Gramm Leach Bliley Act, GDPR, 23 NYCRR Part 500 and 201 CMR 17.00.
-And because our risk assessments conform to established risk assessment standards, NIST Special Publications and Cyber Security Framework, CIS Controls, ISO 27001, and PCI DSS are also supported.
+And because our risk assessments conform to established risk assessment standards, NIST Special Publications and Cyber Security Framework, CIS Controls, ISO 27001, CCPA, and PCI DSS are also supported.